jhpyle/docassemble/_docs/objects.md

 Referring to a `Person` in the context of a [Mako] template will return the output of `.name.full()`.

+If you set the `name` attribute of a `Person` to text, the `.name.text` attribute will be set to the text you provided.

 The following attributes are also used, but undefined by default: